JimmyDansbo/VTUIlib/VTUIlib-acme.md

 In addition to the zeropage memory, the VTUI library uses CPU registers for transferring arguments to the functions as well as temporary space and indexing.

+## Parameters

+Most of the macros have parameters that can be called either as immidiate or by reference.
+For example, the VTUI_GOTOXY macro can be called with immediates like this: `+VTUI_GOTOXY 10, 10` or it can be called with variables as the parameters `+VTUI_GOTOXY ~width, ~height`.
+In the description of the macros, it is shown which parameters can only be used as immediate, which can only be used at reference and which can be used as both.

+* .char = Parameter can only be used as immediate
+* \~.char = Parameter can only be used as reference
+* (\~).char = Parameter can be used as both immediate and reference.

+Some parameters follow eachother.

+* .width and .height must be used in the same way when calling a macro
+* .bgcolor and .fgcolor must be used in the same way when calling a macro

 ## Functions

 ### Function name: screen_set